makefeics/nimo-markdown-cv/index.md

 _Product Manager & Engineer_<br>

-1. Labeling system: Build a labeling system for users and merchants,relevant recommendations and advertisements are carried out based on system labels.
+1. Labeling system:Built a labeling system for users and merchants,relevant recommendations and advertisements are carried out based on system labels.
-2. Web SEO: Optimize website structure and keyword ranking, page views increased by 500% month-on-month, and organic search accounted for 65%.
+2. Web SEO:Optimized website structure and keyword ranking, page views increased by 500% month-on-month, and organic search accounted for 65%.
-3. Google Ads: Get 10,000+ low-priced high-quality words through crawler and sql cleaning for Google Ads.
+3. Google Ads:Got 10,000+ low-priced high-quality words through crawler and sql cleaning for Google Ads.